rikkeborup/Thesis/READme.txt

 The ARIMA.py and Test.py are the scripts used for making and training the ARIMA model and testing the final TFT model on the test set, respectively.

-In saved models are results for all the models trained during the thesis.